Dill Salmon Pasta Salad is the ultimate refreshing salad with salmon, asparagus, fresh dill, tender pasta, and creamy, zesty lemon dressing.

 - Add-ins: There are so many tasty add-ins you can toss into this recipe.
 Try mixing in some chickpeas, nuts, or hard-boiled eggs.
 You can also add avocado, cucumber, frozen green peas, or cherry tomatoes.
 The colorful vegetables will make an even more pretty Pasta Salad to add to your table.

-More Yummy Salmon Recipes
+More Amazing Salmon Recipes